equivalent/forgotten_software/README.md

-I'm dumping here code that I no longer need in my apps, but I thing it may be usefull in the future or the code itself was nice idea.
+I'm dumping here code:

+* that I no longer need in my apps
+* code that may be usefull in the
+* code that I thing is a nice idea.